Battle of San Juan de Ulúa (1568): Background

 Hawkins' third expedition to the region consisted of five ships: the Royal carracks Jesus of Lübeck (leased from Queen Elizabeth I) captained by Hawkins himself, the Minion under John Hampton, and three barques, the Judith under Hawkins' cousin Francis Drake, Angel, and Swallow.
 They travelled to Ghana to acquire slaves, where they competed with Portuguese slave traders.
 A captured Portuguese caravel was added to the flotilla and renamed Grace of God.
 A seventh ship, the barque William and John, had been part of Hawkins' expedition but sailed home before the battle; she reached Ireland in February 1569 but was then lost with all hands before arriving in England.
 The remaining fleet took on water and 400–500 slaves in Guinea in early February 1568 and reached Santo Domingo on 27 March.
 Hawkins began selling his cargoes to Spanish colonists for gold, silver, and jewels, as on his previous voyages, departing from Cartagena on 23 July.

-After attempting to reach the coast of Florida in August, the fleet met a powerful storm that warped the Jesus of Lübeck’s hull planking and damaged her rudder.
+After attempting to reach the coast of Florida in August, the fleet met a powerful storm that warped the Jesus of Lübeck's hull planking and damaged her rudder.
 Short on supplies, unable to reach Florida and unwilling to risk a transatlantic voyage in a damaged state, Hawkins changed course on 16 September to head for the nearest available port, San Juan de Ulua (the port of Veracruz at that time).
 While travelling to San Juan, Hawkins overtook three Spanish vessels carrying 100 passengers.
 Concerned about being intercepted by Spanish authorities, Hawkins hoped that with these he might be able to negotiate better terms to refit and resupply.
 Spanish officials originally mistook his fleet for an expected Spanish one and went aboard, then were dismayed to discover that they were on an English ship.
 Hawkins informed them that he did not seek plunder or pillage but instead desired only supplies and to repair his ship, which relieved the Spanish officials.
-The next day while the English ships were reprovisioning, two Spanish galleons under command of Don Francisco Luján arrived at the port, carrying the new viceroy of New Spain, Don Martin Enriquez de Almanza, to his post in Mexico City.
+The next day while the English ships were reprovisioning, two Spanish galleons under command of Don Francisco Luján arrived at the port, carrying Don Martin Enriquez de Almanza, the new viceroy of New Spain, to his post in Mexico City.